mpdude/design-system-bundle-challenges-poc/README.md

 * Use Yarn v2 and `protal:` link types
 * https://yarnpkg.com/getting-started/migration describes how to get there
 * Should work out of the box for anyone (i. e. no need to know up-front whether it's Yarn v1 or v2?)
+* Local package will by symlinked into the top-level `node_modules` folder.
+It may have its own `node_modules` folder set up, depending on whether that is necessary or package hoisting will be performed.

 ### Example